bhaskarvora/FastAPI-Food-Delivery-API/README.md

 ## PIZZA DELIVERY API
 This is a RESTful API for a Pizza Delivery service, built using FastAPI, SQLAlchemy, and PostgreSQL.
 The goal was to simulate a real-world backend service that handles user authentication, order management, and access control using JWT tokens.

+## Project Architecture
+FastAPI: The web framework used to define routes and handle requests.

+SQLAlchemy: For database modeling and interaction.

+PostgreSQL: The relational database for persisting users and orders.

+Pydantic: For input/output data validation.

+fastapi-jwt-auth: For secure JWT-based authentication and authorization.

 ## ROUTES TO IMPLEMENT
 POST Routes